 The Company's investment in the 3i India Infrastructure Fund was valued as the Company's share of net assets held by the Fund.
 Within the Fund valuation, Adani Power, which has been a listed company since August 2009, was valued on a mark-to-market basis using closing bid prices.
-All other assets were valued on a DCF basis, with the exception of Soma Enterprise's valuation, which was calculated using earnings multiples and a recent benchmark from the sale of a holding in Soma's BOT portfolio to a new shareholder, described in more detail on page 32.
+All other assets were valued on a DCF basis, with the exception of Soma Enterprise's valuation, which was calculated using earnings multiples and a recent benchmark from the sale of a holding in Soma's BOT portfolio to a new shareholder, described in more detail in the Review of investments section.